ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 parse_bool("true").is_ok(); // true
 ```

-we could use this function when testing for conditions:
+We could use this function when testing for conditions:

 ```{.rust .scrollx}
 if parse_bool(value).is_ok() {